ajeetraina/dhi-sample-demos/kibana/guides/guides.md

 ## How to use this image

 Before you can use any Docker Hardened Image, you must mirror the image repository from the catalog to your organization.
-To mirror the repository, select either **Mirror to repository** or **View in repository** > **Mirror to repository**, and then follow the on-screen instructions.
+To mirror the repository, select either **Mirror to repository** or **View in repository > Mirror to repository**, and then follow the on-screen instructions.

 ### Start a Kibana instance

 Kibana requires a running Elasticsearch cluster to function.
+Kibana 9.2.0+ requires a **service account token** for authentication instead of username/password.

-Run the following command to start Elasticsearch and Kibana instance subsequently :
+Run the following commands to start Elasticsearch and Kibana:
 ```bash
 # Step 1: Create network
 docker network create elastic-network